Cars

 Ray Scriven from nearby Fairford, Gloucestershire.
 Ray's son (Rob,

 had previously been a Dennis Driscoll (#274) special.
-Thanks to Dick Young for the info.
+Rick Young info.

-just dug out another shot of Ray Scriven , again in trouble at Mendip, heading
+Another shot of Ray Scriven, again in trouble at Mendip, heading

 is the Scriven car 110 neck-and-neck